A Mysterious letter

 NOTE: FBI SA James Wood obtained typewriting specimens from a Smith-Corona portable typewriter; Serial Number 4A 303942, allegedly owned by Ruth Paine, that matched the typewriting on the letter to the Soviet Embassy.

 The Dallas Police obtained numerous letters and correspondence from Ruth Paine’s house following the assassination, but all her correspondence was in her own handwriting — not a single item was typewritten.
-Thus the only document found at the Paine’s house that was written on the Smith-Corona portable typewriter was the mysterious letter under consideration to the Soviet Embassy.
+Thus the only document found at the Paine’s house that was written on the Smith-Corona portable typewriter was the mysterious letter addressed to the Soviet Embassy.
 This typewriter, which was possibly not owned by Mrs. Paine prior to the November 9 letter, is known to have been used on only one occasion — to type the letter to the Soviet Embassy that was used to link Lee Harvey Oswald with Soviet officers.
 These facts suggest that Ruth Paine participated in the creation of this letter with an individual who had intimate knowledge of operations within the Cuban Consulate in Mexico City, possibly David Atlee Phillips.

 One Letter.
 Many Versions

 HSCA transcript of the purported draft of Oswald’s Kostikov letter, including the changes that were made in it while it was being written.

 “[A]mong the documents turned over to the United States by the Soviet Union after the assassination of the President, included in the file purporting to be the entire correspondence between the Oswalds and the Soviet Embassy in Washington, D.C ., was the following letter dated November 9, 1963 :